jericjan/SMD/README.md

 # Steam Manifest Decryptor
-Decrypt Steam manifest files... as long as you have the decryption key.
+Download and decrypt Steam manifest files

 # Building
 It's best if you have `uv` installed.